boa-dev/boa/docs/profiling.md

 ### Summarize

 If you just want a summary of what functions were ran the most or where the most time was spent you can run `summarize`.
-This is the same as above except instead of calling `$ crox my_trace` you call `$ summarize summzarize my_trace`.
+This is the same as above except instead of calling `$ crox my_trace` you call `$ summarize summarize my_trace`.
 This will generate something like below:

 ```
 +---------------------------------------+-----------+-----------------+----------+------------+